 Naturally occurring.
 Refractory metal.

 - TNG: "Silicon Avatar" - Found in caves of Melona IV.
-Data thought the presence of fistrium and kelbonite prevented the Crystalline Entity from scanning the caves.
+Data thinks the presence of fistrium and kelbonite prevents the Crystalline Entity from scanning the caves.

-- VOY: "Scorpion, part 2" - Species 8472 exists in fluidic space and attacked the Delta Quadrant following a failed Borg invasion into their territory.
-Voyager was brought to fluidic space by Seven of Nine in order to force their cooperation.
+- VOY: "Scorpion, Part II" - Species 8472 exists in fluidic space and attacks the Delta Quadrant following a failed Borg invasion into their territory.
+Voyager is brought to fluidic space by Seven of Nine in order to force their cooperation.

 Naturally occurring.
 Occurs in Class-J gas giants.
 Real chemical element.
 Description: http://en.wikipedia.org/wiki/Fluorine.

 - DS9: "Starship Down" - Dax is intoxicated by this gas after a hull breach.

 - "Star Trek: First Contact" - Data mentions that the Borgified Earth atmosphere contains a large amount of fluorine.

 Origin unknown.
 Obviously a strong metal (from Latin: fortis).

 - TNG: "Masks" - Used in the composition of the informational archive at the comet's core.

 - VOY: "Blood Fever" - The Voyager crew discovers gallicite depositories on a planet whose inhabitants (the Sakari) used gallicite to cover their power systems.